stamat/poops/README.md

 Styles are bundled with [Dart Sass](https://sass-lang.com/dart-sass).
 You can specify multiple styles to bundle.
 Each style has the following properties:

-- `in` - the input path, accepts only a path to a file
+- `in` - the input path, can be a file path, an array of file paths, or a glob pattern (e.g. `"src/scss/*.scss"`).
+Globs must use `/` separators (even on Windows) and skip Sass partials (`_*.scss`).
+Each matched file is compiled separately
-- `out` - the output path, can be a directory or a file path, but please just use it as a filename
+- `out` - the output path, can be a directory or a file path.
+With multiple inputs it must be a directory file path, but please just use it as a filename
 - `options` - the options for the bundler.

 **Options:**